Object and Relation Centric Representations for Push Effect Prediction: Proposed Framework

 \paragraph*{Belief Regulation} Belief Regulation module can continuously regulate beliefs regarding objects and relations states ($o_{i,t}$ and $r_{k,t}$).
 These beliefs can then be used in physics prediction to compensate for errors that arise from unknown or partial information regarding the scene.
 This will allow our network to close the gap between its physics predictions and reality.

 \paragraph*{Weight Sharing} After training the propagation network for physics prediction, learned weights can be reused in belief regulation, preventing the framework from having to learn two separate networks.
 This decreases the number of parameters by about thirty percent.
-As we show in our experimental analysis, the representation used with physics prediction well represents the environment and can be used in transfer learning\footnote{In more complex tasks, fine-tuning the propagation network may be required, but physics prediction pre-training will still hasten the learning process. }, without affecting the system performance.
+As we show in our experimental analysis, the representation used with physics prediction well represents the environment and can be used in transfer learning without affecting the system performance.